kus/cs2-modded-server/README.md

 ## Running on Windows
 Make sure you have **40GB free space**.

-[Download this repo](https://github.com/kus/csgo-modded-server/archive/master.zip) and extract it to where you want your server (i.e. `C:\Server\csgo-modded-server`).
+[Download this repo](https://github.com/kus/cs2-modded-server/archive/csgo.zip) and extract it to where you want your server (i.e. `C:\Server\cs2-modded-server`).
 All the following instructions will use this as the root.

 Create a folder `steamcmd` and [download SteamCMD](https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip) and extract it inside `steamcmd` so you should have `\steamcmd\steamcmd.exe`.